 |

-The structure above is the same from class 7 through class 12.
-What changes are the length, complexity of evidence, and how much rebuttal you include.
+The four-part structure is the same from class 7 through class 12.
+What changes is the word count, evidence complexity and rebuttal depth.

 Class | Approx. word count | Arguments | Rebuttal depth | Evidence required |